 - Chop the tiakarete mā (white chocolate) in to fine pieces.
 Add the tiakarete mā (white chocolate) and first measure of kirīmi (cream) in to a heat-proof bowl.

 - Sit the bowl on to a pot of barely simmering water (around 3 cm deep).
-Make sure the bowl is not touching the water.You can also do this in 30 second bursts in the microwave.
+Make sure the bowl is not touching the water.
 Stir gently until it is all melted.
+You can also do this in the microwave.
+Heat the tiakarete mā (white chocolate) and first measure of kirīmi (cream) in 20 second increments, stirring well after time.
+Be very careful not to burn it through as white chocolate is very sensitive.Stir gently until it is all melted.

 - Remove from the heat and leave for 10 minutes to cool slightly.
 Once slightly cool, stir through the miraka pē (yogurt).
 Cover and refrigerate for an hour.